YisraelBerman/EKS_Argo_PipeLine/README.md

 ## Usage
 When a change is made to the application source files, in the weather-app directory, and pushed to the AWS CodeCommit repository a pipeline is triggered.
 The pipeline will test the files in the repository.
 Then build an image and push it to DockerHub.
-After that it will update the app's HELM chart, and that will be sencronized by ArgoCD and update the EKS pods.
+After that, it will update the app's HELM chart, which will be synchronized by ArgoCD and update the EKS pods.